wkgcass/Latte-lang/ltls.md

 | list.unshift(list) | yes
 | list.length()      | no

-Also, the list supports a method named `immutable()`, which transforms the list into an immutable list.
+Also, the list supports a method named `immutable()`, which returns a new immutable list.

 	list.immutable()